aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-presentation-automation/_index.md

     if (presentation != null) presentation.dispose();
 }
 ```
-*Explanation*: This snippet changes the transitions for the first two slides, enhancing their visual effect during the slideshow.
+*Explanation*: This snippet changes the transition for the first two slides, demonstrating how you can pick different `TransitionType` values for each slide.

 ### Save Presentation
-**Overview**: After applying your desired modifications, save the presentation to disk.
+**Overview** – After modifications, persist the file.

 #### Step 1: Specify Output Directory
-Define where the modified file will be saved:
 ```java
 final String outPath = "YOUR_OUTPUT_DIRECTORY"; // Replace with actual path
 ```

 #### Step 2: Save the Presentation
-Use the `save` method to write changes back to a PPTX file.
 ```java
 try {
     presentation.save(outPath + "/SampleTransition_out.pptx", com.aspose.slides.SaveFormat.Pptx);